Guide to Tokyo Street Food: Top 5 You Can’t Miss

 Tokyo Street Food Guide: where to go for croquettes

 - Asakusa Menchi (Asakusa): Their Menchi-Katsu is only 200 JPY.
-A brand pork (as in Kobe for beef) and good quality of beef are mixed together and simple seasonings are added.
+A high-quality brand of pork (like Kobe for beef) and good quality beef are mixed together with simple seasonings.
 Ask for mustard if you would like.
-Nice snack when you go explore Asakusa.
+A nice snack when you go explore Asakusa.

 - Ooyama (Ueno / Okachimachi): Also 200 JPY for a very tasty minced beef croquette.
-They also have a standing bar area that serves drinks.
+They have a standing bar area that serves drinks.
 Order some other dishes with maybe a beer.
-Great way to take a break from long walking in Tokyo.
+Great way to take a break from a long walk through Tokyo.
 This restaurant is located in Ameyoko, a local market street in Ueno.
 Visit Ueno Park and Ueno Zoo if you have time afterward.

 Do you not like deep fried stuff?